esoof/BAZZ-SDK/README.md

 - **title:** text to be displayed at the top of the popup "Mic" showing when waiting for user voice command
 - **subTitle:** text to be displayed at the bottom of the popup "Mic" showing when waiting for user voice command
 - **descriptor:** a string to represent the 'meaning' of this voice menu (you can use it in your app when you get the callback of playback finished to identify it)
+- **timeout:** a long value - the timeout to wait for user to respond

 Return value: